jac307/MediaArtTutorials/MEDIA2DF3/P1-InClassWork-II.md

 <h3 style="color: darkred;">📥 Submission</h3>

-1. Upload a photo of your **final colour palette + HSV breakdown** to Avenue to Learn using the provided format.
+1. Upload a photo of your **final colour palette ** to Avenue to Learn using the provided format.
    - **Naming Protocol**: `Group-#-ColorPalette.pdf`

 Check the rest of the instruction below as well as the [Final Submission Guidelines](P1-Final-Submission.md)